 If you have a margin account with a debit balance, you may have securities in your account that are eligible to be lent out to a broker.
 If the shares are lent over a record date, (when dividends are paid), you are generally eligible to receive substitute payments to make up for any dividends you may have missed.
 The borrower who received dividends typically pays this cost, which is passed back to you by your broker/dealer.

 Prior to 2003, both actual dividends and these substitute payments were taxed at the federal level as ordinary income.
 Lower federal rates for qualified dividend income were subsequently introduced, but they do not apply to substitute payments in lieu of dividends.
-Therefore, these substitute payments are still taxed as ordinary income (at federal rates as high as 35% for tax year 2012, increasing to 39.6% for tax year 2013).
+Therefore, these substitute payments are still taxed as ordinary income at a federal rate as high as 39.6% for tax year 2014.

 If you receive a substitute payment in lieu of a qualified dividend, you may qualify for an annual credit adjustment.
 Most brokers, including Fidelity, provide such adjustments annually to help cover any additional federal tax burden.*